On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

-Recall that one can define an associative product on $(L_2^1)^n = (\{+,-,0\})^n$ (see Section \ref{subsecLRB_Hyp}).
-This raises the following question: does this give ${\rm Image}(i)$ the structure of a sub-semigroup of $(L_2^1)^n$?
+The following question is now raised: does this product give ${\rm Image}(i)$ the structure of a sub-semigroup of $(L_2^1)^n$?
 For hyperplane arrangements, the answer is positive as one identifies $\LL$ with ${\rm Image}(i)$; thus $\LL$ is endowed with a semigroup structure.
-However, for real CL arrangements, as $i$ is not necessarily monomorphic, we cannot identify $\LL$ with ${\rm Image}(i)$ (and thus we need to redefine the product on $\LL$).
+However, for real CL arrangements, as $i$ is not necessarily monomorphic (see Figures \ref{ChamberConic2}(a) and \ref{ChamberConic2}(b)), one cannot identify $\LL$ with ${\rm Image}(i)$ (and thus we need to redefine the product on $\LL$).
 A more serious problem is presented in the following example.

-\begin{example} \rm{(1) There are real CL arrangements whose ${\rm Image}(i)$ is not even closed under the product induced by $(L_2^1)^n$, and thus it is not even a semigroup.
-For example, take three lines $H_1,H_2,H_3$ in general position (i.e. not passing through a single point) and a circle $C$ passing through the three intersection points; see Figure \ref{NotClosedMulti}.
-Let $\al,\beta \in {\rm Image}(i) \subset (L_2^1)^4$ be two quadruples associated to two different intersection points (see Figure \ref{NotClosedMulti}; the points are $a,b$).
-Explicitly,
+\begin{example} \rm{There are real CL arrangements whose ${\rm Image}(i)$ is not even closed under the product induced by $(L_2^1)^n$, and thus it is not even a semigroup.

+(1) For example, take three lines $H_1,H_2,H_3$ in general position (i.e. $H_1,H_2,H_3$ are not passing through a single point) and a circle $H_4=C$ passing through the three intersection points of the lines; see Figure \ref{NotClosedMulti}.
+Let $\al,\beta \in {\rm Image}(i) \subset (L_2^1)^4$ be two quadruples of signs associated to two different triple intersection points (the points are $a$ and $b$ in Figure \ref{NotClosedMulti}).
+Explicitly: